cooper/evented-object/README.md

 ### $eo->fire_event($event_name => @arguments)

-Fires the specified event, calling each callback that was registered with `->attach_event()` in descending order of their priorities.
+Fires the specified event, calling each callback that was registered with `->register_event()` in descending order of their priorities.

 ```perl